FooDeas/raspberrypi-ua-netinst/README.md

 If you don't have a display attached you can monitor the Ethernet card leds to guess activity.
 When it finally reboots after installing everything you will see them going out and on a few times when Raspbian configures it on boot.

 If you do have a display, you can follow the progress and catch any possible errors in the default configuration or your own modifications.
-If you have a serial cable, then remove 'console=tty1' at then end of the `cmdline.txt` file.
+If you have a serial cable connected, installer ouput can be followed there, too.
+If 'console=tty1' at then end of the `cmdline.txt` file is removed, you have access to the console in case of problems.

 **Note:** During the installation you'll see various warning messages, like "Warning: cannot read table of mounted file systems" and "dpkg: warning: ignoring pre-dependency problem!".
 Those are expected and harmless.